CraigChat/craig.chat/docs/README.md

 <CraigDownloadMessage />

-Any user with permission to manage the server can use Craig, or you can create a “Craig” role and assign it to any users who should be allowed.
-The “Craig” role requires no special permissions; it only needs to be named “Craig”.
+Any user with permission to manage the server can use Craig, or you can set roles with `/server-settings access-role` and add roles that should be able to manage recordings.
+Access roles don't need any special permissions.

 If you want help or further information on Craig, or just want to say hello, join [Craig's discord server](/server/).
 If you're absolutely delighted with Craig, you can become a [patron](https://patreon.com/CraigRec) and gain some extra features.